Cogut Institute for the Humanities

 Eric Gottlieb

-2024-25 Undergraduate Fellow, concentrating in History, Egyptology, and Applied Math
+2024–25 Undergraduate Fellow, concentrating in History, Egyptology and Assyriology, and Applied Mathematics

 Project “Egyptian Christianization from the Manichaean Perspective: Evidence from Medinet Madi, 300–599 CE”